teamneusta/pimcore-testing-framework/README.md

 ### Integration Tests With a Database

-If you write integration tests that use the database, we've got you covered too.
+If you write integration tests that use the database, we’ve got you covered too.

-We provide the `ResetDatabase` trait, which does the heavy lifting:
+This bundle provides the `ResetDatabase` trait, which does the heavy lifting:
-Just use it in one of your test case classes, and it'll install a fresh Pimcore into the configured database before the first test is run.
+Use it in one of your test case classes, and it will install a fresh Pimcore into the configured database before the first test is run.
-It'll also reset the database between each test, so you don't have to worry about leftovers from previous tests.
+It will also reset the database between each test, so you don’t have to worry about leftovers from previous tests.

 #### Using a Dump

-If you already have a database dump that you want to use instead of a fresh Pimcore installation, there's the `DATABASE_DUMP_LOCATION` environment variable.
+If you already have a database dump that you want to use instead of a fresh Pimcore installation, there’s the `DATABASE_DUMP_LOCATION` environment variable.
-Point it to the location of your dump, and it'll be used instead.
+Point it to the location of your dump, and it will be used instead.

 #### Faster Database Reset